 In partnership with the District School Board of Niagara, Mutual Support operates two Alternate School classrooms at Port Colborne High School.
 Available to every resident of Mutual Support that requires a high level of support, each student has an Individual Education Plan (IEP) developed by the classroom teacher, and a behavioural support plan created jointly by the DSBN teachers and Mutual Support educational child care staff.
 Partial integration into public school programs can be facilitated while participating in the Alternate School Program.

 Our small network of community-based specialized foster care providers are an integral part of our continuum of care.
-These dedicated and caring families are an ideal option for the children and youth that require a less intensive setting than our staffed or parent-model residences.
+These dedicated and caring families are an ideal option for the children and youth that require a less intensive setting than our staffed residences.